 What is Vedic Meditation and how does it help us adapt to stress?

 How do we improve our ability to adapt to life’s twists and turns without invoking harmful stress chemistry in the body?
 The answer lies in a simple technique called Vedic Meditation.
-The benefits of Vedic Meditation are many, with one of the most common reasons for learning the technique being relief from stress.
+The benefits of Vedic Meditation for stress are many, with one of the most common reasons for learning the technique being relief from stress.
 When we rest deeply our body removes the stress it has accumulated during proceeding days, weeks, and years.
 The positive impact of Vedic Meditation on workplace stress is well researched and documented.
 A 2014 study measuring the impact of Vedic Meditation on workplace stress and burnout showed a significant reduction in perceived stress as well as other markers including depression and work-place burn out, following 4-months of regular meditation.